Ableytner/markdown-to-pdf/README.md

 After a few seconds, a new pdf file with the name of the original file should appear.

+Any images the markdown file contained are embedded into the final pdf.

 ## Installation

 ### PyPI